davidohayon669/ligess/README.md

 Access-Control-Allow-Origin "*";
 ```

+To have ligess also send a kind 0 (metadata) note, create a json file and refer to it with the `LIGESS_NOSTR_METADATA_FILE` in the `.env` config file.
+An example is provided in `metadata.json.example`.

+This note will be sent once per relay.

 ## Support this project
 You can help me by contributing to this project or by donating to my Lightning address `dolu@bips.xyz`